 Procedures for Patients

 - The waiting room will be closed.
-For the Schaumburg location please come to the door at the start time of your appointment to be admitted.
-For the Chicago location please wait in the atrium of Dearborn Station with your mask on until your appointment time.
+For Schaumburg, doors will be unlocked at your appointment time.
+For the Chicago location please wait in the atrium of Dearborn Station with your mask on.

 - You must wear your own mask to the appointment.
 This may be a homemade cloth version.
 Nose and mouth must be completely covered.
 A mask with a valve is not permitted.
 It is required to wear your mask for the entire time in the office.